TA-Lib/ta-lib/docs/api.md

 <p>TA-Lib is multi-thread safe where it matters the most for performance: When calling any TA functions (e.g. TA_SMA, TA_RSI etc... )</p>

-<p>One important caveat is the initialization of the "global setting" must first be all done from a single thread.
+<p>One important caveat is the initialization of the "global settings" must first be done from a single thread.
 That includes calls to:</p>
 <ul>
   <li>TA_Initialize</li>
   <li>TA_SetUnstablePeriod, TA_SetCompatibility</li>